oscar-foxtrot/prac-io-0/year_4_assignment_1/README.md

-The task was to implement an optimization method (assigned individually) using any programming language.
+The task is to implement an optimization method (assigned individually) using any programming language.